peteroupc/MailLib/docs/PeterO.Mail.Message.md

     public PeterO.Mail.Message AddAttachment(
         PeterO.Mail.MediaType mediaType);

-Adds an attachment with an empty body and with the given media type to this message.
-Before the new attachment is added, if this message isn't already a multipart message, it becomes a "multipart/mixed" message with the current body converted to an inline body part.
+Adds an attachment with an empty body and with the given media type to his message.
+Before the new attachment is added, if this message isn't lready a multipart message, it becomes a "multipart/mixed" message with he current body converted to an inline body part.

 <b>Parameters:</b>